Palace Theatre, Melbourne: Theatre

 In 1911 the Queensland based architects Eaton & Bates, in association with the Melbourne architect Nahum Barnet, were commissioned to design a new theatre for the site for James Brennan.
 The design had seating on three levels and a large proscenium with curtains of gold.
 The front section included some rooms on the upper floors known as the Pastoral Hotel.
 It opened in April 1912 as Brennans Amphitheater.

-In 1916 the Sydney architect Henry Eli White designed alterations, which involved a complete refitting of the auditorium and lobby with the addition of ornate plaster decoration in a Louis Seize style, and it was renamed the Palace Theatre.
+In 1916 the Sydney architect Henry Eli White designed alterations, which involved a complete refitting of the auditorium and lobby with the addition of ornate plaster decoration in a Louis XVI style, and it was renamed the Palace Theatre.
 Between 1919 and c.
 1922 a front room on the upper level was let for use as a studio to the prominent artists Arthur Streeton and Max Meldrum.
 "Palace Chambers", which was similarly located and perhaps the same space, was used by the Institute of Arts and Literature between 1921 and 1927.

 In 1923 the auditorium was extensively remodelled, though retaining the Louis Seize style, overlaid with Adamesque decoration, and it was re-opened as The New Palace.

 Cinema

-In 1934 further alterations were carried out and from then on it was known as the Apollo Theatre.
-The life of the Apollo was short lived, as 6 years later in 1940 the building was renamed the St James.
+In 1934 further alterations were carried out and renamed the Apollo Theatre, but only six years later in 1940 the building was renamed the St James.
 In 1951 it was purchased by MGM, was renamed the 'St James Theatre & Metro', featuring films exclusively from its owners.
 The facade was substantially remodelled in an Art Deco style designed by H Vivian Taylor, the only part which still remains today.
 Internally the proscenium was replaced and the side boxes and the balcony ends were removed to allow installation of a CinemaScope screen.
 The last film to be shown at the MGM cinema was Kelly's Heroes, starring Clint Eastwood in October 1970.
 After this it was sold.